John F. Shafroth Jr.: Early career

 Shafroth then spent next three years aboard Virginia with training, participating in the Fleet Exercise in the Caribbean.
 He was commissioned Ensign on June 6, 1910, after serving two years at sea required then by law.
-Shafroth was promoted to Lieutenant (junior grade) on June 6, 1913 and served consecutively aboard destroyers USS Jouett, USS Beale, USS Jenkins.
+Shafroth was promoted to Lieutenant (junior grade) on June 6, 1913, and served consecutively aboard destroyers USS Jouett, USS Beale, USS Jenkins.
 While aboard Jenkins, he served as ship's Executive officer under Lieutenant Frederick V. McNair and took part in the American occupation of Veracruz in April 1914.

 World War I

-He was detached in September that year and ordered to the Bureau of Steam Engineering in Washington, D.C., where he served under Rear admiral Robert S. Griffin for next three years.
+He was detached in September that year and ordered to the Bureau of Steam Engineering in Washington, D.C., where he served under Rear admiral Robert Stanislaus Griffin for next three years.
 While in this capacity, Shafroth was promoted to Lieutenant on August 29, 1916.
 Following the United States' entry into World War I in April 1917, Shafroth was promoted to the temporary rank of Lieutenant commander and assumed command of destroyer USS Terry at Charleston Navy Yard, South Carolina.

-The Terry just underwent extensive repairs and upon completion, she began patrolling along the Atlantic coast and escorting merchantmen bound for Europe.
-Shafroth commanded Terry within the waters infested with enemy submarines and mines and participated in escorting and protecting of important convoys of troops and supplies through these waters.
-For his service in this capacity, he was decorated with Navy Cross, the United States Navy second-highest decoration awarded for valor in combat.
+The Terry had just undergone extensive repairs and upon completion, she began patrolling along the Atlantic coast and escorting merchantmen bound for Europe.
+Shafroth commanded Terry within waters then infested with enemy submarines and mines and participated in escorting and protecting of important convoys of troops and supplies through these waters.
+For his service in this capacity, he was decorated with the Navy Cross, the United States Navy second-highest decoration awarded for valor in combat.

 Shafroth was later transferred to command of Submarine Chaser Detachment 3 and was stationed in Berehaven, Ireland until December 1918, when he was ordered back to the United States.